drulang/hexipy/README.md

 hexipy
 ======

-A command line learning tool to strength hexadecimal conversion from/to any combination of hexadecimal, binary, or decimal.
+A command line learning tool to strength a user's ability to perform  hexadecimal conversion from/to any combination of hexadecimal, binary, or decimal.
 Primary focus is on A-F and being able to instanly recognize different forms.

 Modes:
   1. One-to-One : User chooses what units to use for conversion